 After pausing to catch her breath again Sheila replied, “Of course….of course….but it’s….the only…way…to be sure.”

 Beth who’d been focused on sticking the eggs into their new, plastic home looked up.

 “Oh I think that might be overkill.”, she said in a tone that wasn’t wasted on Kate.

 Trichogramma, a tiny parasitic wasp, attacked moth eggs by laying its own inside them so when its offspring hatched they found both shelter and nourishment.
-Pheromone traps took a more subtle approach; by mimicking the scent of a female, they lured male suitors onto a sticky card from which there was no escape.
+Pheromone traps took a more subtle approach; by mimicking the scent of a female, they lured male suitors to a sticky end.

 Kate turned to Sheila who looked back with a vague expression and unfamiliar pallor: the colour in her cheeks had faded and her lips were thin and grey.